justincbal/recursion/README.md

 Give number and return array of fibonnaci sequence

 ## Assignment 2
-Give array and return sorted array
+Give unsorted array of numbers and return sorted array using mergeSort